erin-nielsen/ldap2pg/README.md

 		memberUid: uid=hruser2,ou=groups,dc=edb,dc=example,dc=org

 ### View Current Roles and Users in PostgreSQL Database
-Obtain a database session to the PostgreSQL database you are synchronizing with.
-Perform the following steps to view the current set of roles and users.
+1. Obtain a database session to the PostgreSQL database you are synchronizing with.

-1. Show current roles, making note that these LDAP users and groups do not yet exist.
+2. Execute the following command to show the current roles, making note that the OpenLDAP users and groups do not yet exist.

 		\du

-2. Show the members that exist for each role within the database.
+2. Execute the following command to show the members that exist for each role within the database.
 Again, noting that these LDAP users and groups do not yet exist.

 		SELECT r.rolname AS role_name,  u.rolname AS member_username
 		FROM pg_roles r
 		JOIN pg_auth_members m ON r.oid = m.roleid
 		JOIN pg_roles u ON m.member = u.oid;

-3. Show table privileges on a table that will be included in the synchronization.
+3. Execute the following command to show the privileges on a table that will be included in the synchronization.
 Again, noticing that new roles and users do not have any privileges.

 		\dp <table name>

 ### Run the Validation and Synchronization

-1. Run the Validate Config.
-Discuss how it verifies connection to ldap then to PostgreSQL, then finally performing the synchronization listing all the tasks it will perform and that this is just a preview.
-In the script you'll notice that the export statements are added here instead of at the user profile this is because will corrupt your PGD cluster.
+1. **Validate Synchronization**  Execute the following script to validate the synchronization of the roles and users.
+The output should indicate the creation of the hr, marketing roles and all the new users.

 		./ldap2pg/configldap.sh

-2. Run the LDAP sync.
-Discuss this actually performs the tasks outlined in the config.r
+2. **Execute Synchronization** Now that the synchronization results have been reviewed and validated, execute the following command to synchronize the roles and users.

 		./ldap2pg/syncldap.sh

 ###  View Newly Created Roles and Users in PostgreSQL Database
-Obtain a database session to the PostgreSQL database you are synchronizing with.
-Perform the following steps to view the set of roles and users.
-You should now see the newly created roles and users.
+1. Obtain a database session to the PostgreSQL database you are synchronizing with.

-1. Show Results of newly added roles and users
+2. Execute the following commands to list the roles and users within the database.

 		\du